-

 • For adults (over 18 years old), practitioners should seek the consent of the person who may be at risk of extremism or radicalisation before taking action or sharing information.
 In some cases, where a person refuses consent, information can still lawfully be shared if it is in the public interest to do so.
 This may include protecting someone from serious harm or preventing crime and disorder

 • When there are grounds to doubt the capacity of those aged 16 and over steps need to be taken to provide support to enable them to give informed consent to be referred to the Channel Panel.
-Refer to the Adults with Incapacity (Scotland) Act for further information
+Refer to the Adults with Incapacity (Scotland) Act for further information5.4 Referral to Channel Panel

 Concern expressed by Epitome Home Care Agency that an individual may be vulnerable to radicalisation does not mean that Epitome Home Care Agency thinks the person is a terrorist.
 It means that Epitome Home Care Agency is concerned they are prone to being exploited by others and so the concern is a safeguarding matter.
 Epitome Home Care Agency MUST raise any concerns with the PREVENT Leads as soon as possible or with any of the key contacts in the CCG, the Police or Crimestoppers.